inferno-collection/Docs/docs/resources/station-alert/config.md

 Unless you know you need this option enabled (such as because your fire station MLOs are massive), you should leave this turned off.
 Enabling this option can decrease client performance.
 :::

+### Realistic Audio
+#### `ic_sa_realisticAudio`
+When this value is `true`, and sounds (such as tones, voice turnout messages, etc.) are being played over station speakers, the NUI 3D Audio will play from multiple sources.
+Meaning, for example, if you have two speakers near each other, you will hear two sets of the same audio, one from each speaker.

+When this value is `false`, and sounds are being played, you will only hear audio from the nearest speaker.
+This disables overlap, as moving away from one speaker and near another will swap your active audio source.

 ### Alias Command
 #### `ic_sa_command`